cosimop2000/BDMG-vehicle-accidents/README.md

 ```

 # Result
-The result obtained are the following:
+The results obtained on a sample of 10000 are the following:

 1. The execution time for each command is the following: